 Back to our power trip.

-Months ago we were feeling pretty good about how our organic content was ranking.
-We were ranking top three for looooads of the keywords we were targeting.
+Months ago, we were feeling pretty good about how our organic content was ranking.
+We were ranked in the top three for loads of the keywords we were targeting.

 This research, which is also supported by a study done by the online ad network Citika, confirms what we all intuitively know: the higher your organic content ranks, the higher your CTR should be.
 Just as importantly, it gives us content marketing benchmarks to strive for: